-We we first draw to Guelph when we wanted to check our Exhibition Park, the large natural playground.
-The grassy ground, massive trees and epic wooden climbing structure made it idea for an afternoon away from home.
-The logs offer kids opportunity to test their gumption and balance, and the water pump in the sandbox is such a thrill for those who love messy play.
+When we first decided to go to Guelph, we knew we wanted to check out Exhibition Park, the large natural playground.
+The grassy ground, massive trees and epic wooden climbing structure made it ideal for an afternoon away from home.
+The logs offer kids the opportunity to test their gumption and balance, and the water pump in the sandbox is such a thrill for those who love messy play.

 Riverside Park in Guelph is a popular destination for families, large and small, to gather in good weather.
 We saw bridal showers, family BBQs and long-awaited reunions happening in the park.
 Picnics are encouraged, and kids will love the riverside playground.
 It’s huge and has touches of natural elements and 2-story climber excitement.
 The park is home to winding paved trails, mature trees, an antique carousel*, concession stand*, and of course washrooms.
 You can easily spend a whole day here with zero complaints from the kids.
 Read our article on Riverside Park here. (*indicates closed due to coronavirus)